 What is a cavity?

 Cavities are damaged areas of a tooth that develop into holes.
-When left untreated, they will get larger and affect the deep layers of a tooth and, sometimes, require a root canal.
+When left untreated, they will get larger and affect the deep layers of a tooth and, sometimes, require dental root canal therapy.
 They can lead to infection, tooth loss, and pain.
 Regular dental exams, and good brushing and flossing habits at home help protect you against developing a cavity.

 Some signs that you may have a cavity include: